TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/common_user_guide/01001_user_guide.md

 match criteria.
 TX traffic (from remote core) is sent as *non-directed* packets.

-It's worth noting that virtual switch ports are not directly associated with any specific hardware MAC port, as these virtual ports can received traffic from any MAC port as long as the packets match the unicast MAC address classification criteria.
+It's worth noting that virtual switch ports are not directly associated with any specific hardware MAC port, as these virtual ports can receive traffic from any MAC port as long as the packets match the unicast MAC address classification criteria.

 SDK 8.0 or older supported only this type of virtual port.